MohdRas/docker-beginner_to_pro/README.md

               - "custom-isolated-network" is the name of the user-defined network.
               - containers of this network communicate with each other using NAMES.
                   - mysql.connect(CONTAINER_NAME)
+              - "user-defined" network is isolcated from all other networks ( default, none & host).
+              - we can attach a network to a cotainer as part of the "docker run" command.
+                  - docker run --net custom-isolated-network --it redis
+                  - from inside container, we can execute "ping google de" OR "ping HOST_MACHINE_IP_ADDRESS"
+                  - but we cannot ping any IP address of the "default" bridge network due to isolation. ping 172.17.0.2 , won't work.
+                  - we can also ping CONTAINER1 from CONTAINER2 or vice-versa.
+Both containers are attached to the same "user-defined" bridge network.
               - "docker network ls" command show all networks with details like NETWORK_ID, NAME, DRIVER & SCOPE
               - "ip a | NETWORK_ID" command
                   - show "network interface" details as each network has its own interface.